miguecrea/GameEngine/README.md

  # Combined AI behavior in Pacman Game
 This is my reseach project for the course "Gameplay Programming" at Howest University of Applied Sciences.
 The whole project is written in c++ and is made using the my own game engine which I developed for the course programming 4 .
+# Files where to find behavior
+AiComponent.h
+AiComponent.cpp

 ## What is this project about?
 In my research I'm figuring out how to make a combined Ai behavior for the well known pacman game  where multiple paths within the A * algorithm are evaluated and every ghost should be able to pick a both unique  and best path in order to corner Pacman.